atomssa/wadb/README.md

 # wadb

 Tail adb log from multiple devices simultaneously in the browser.
 Android studio integrated adb logcat doesn't offer possibility to view output from multiple devices in the same window.
 This can be helpful when debugging interaction between two installs for multiuser apps like games or chat apps.
+Tested on windows WSL2.

 # Screenshot